 To move across several branches in the directory tree, you need to know the full

 path name of your files and where they are to go.
 This means you need to find

 out the name of your root tree structure.
 A fast way to do this is to use the

 Open a notebook, click on an empty cell, and type %cd, hit shift-return.
 It will

 return the director root name.
 Typically something like

 You can now use this to move a file into any folder.
 Just rename the file

-already, for you to move something into this.)
+already, in order for you to move something into it).

 See the Unix Tricks section on Unix magic for more tips on moving files.